V. K. Saraswat

 Vijay Kumar Saraswat is an Indian scientist who formerly served as the Director General of the Defence Research and Development Organisation (DRDO) and the Chief Scientific Advisor to the Indian Minister of Defence.
 He retired as the Director General of the DRDO on 31 May 2013.
-Saraswat is presently a member of NITI Aayog, the Indian Government's apex public policy think tank Saraswat is also a former Chancellor of Jawaharlal Nehru University. and former President of Sree Chitra Tirunal Institute for Medical Sciences and Technology, Trivandrum.
+Saraswat served as member of NITI Aayog, the Indian Government's apex public policy think tank from 2015 till 2026.
+Saraswat is also a former Chancellor of Jawaharlal Nehru University. and former President of Sree Chitra Tirunal Institute for Medical Sciences and Technology, Trivandrum.

 Saraswat is the key scientist in the development of the Prithvi missile and its induction in the Indian armed forces.
 He is a recipient of the Padma Shri and Padma Bhushan from the Government of India.

 Early life

 Born on 25 May 1949 in Danaoli locality in Gwalior, Saraswat completed his Bachelors in Engineering from Madhav Institute of Technology and Science Gwalior, M.P.
 He earned a Master of Engineering degree from Indian Institute of Science (IISc) followed by a Doctorate in Propulsion Engineering from Osmania University.